Sh0ckFR/Burp-Requests-Fusion/README.md

 # Burp Requests Fusion

-Burp Requests Fusion is a Burp Extension to add custom HTTP headers from a local server to all HTTP requests used by Burp Suite.
+Burp Requests Fusion is a Burp Extension to add custom HTTP headers (dynamic headers also) from a local server to all HTTP requests used by Burp Suite.

 ## How to use it